 ‘There is a passion and intensity to Stevie’s music that explores the deepest depths and nuances of any material he cares to play’ – Barrie Dimond, Festivals For All

 ‘…. a little further down the line’ is STEViE’s Nebraska – Blue, Back Street Heros custom bike magazine

-Stevie is a Gold Tone Music Group Artist, playing their OM-800+ Octave Mandolin and GM-70+ Mandolin and Octajo, an octave mandolin/banjo hybrid.
+Stevie is a Gold Tone Music Group Artist, playing their OM-800+ Octave Mandolin, GM-70+ Mandolin and Octajo, an octave mandolin/banjo hybrid.